Romance and Dating in Later Life

 Our study is focused on understanding what dating and romance looks like in this stage of life - for example, how older adults look for partners, what those dating experiences are like, what kinds of factors older adults consider when they enter into relationships, and why older adults might choose to remain single.
 Among those who are in romantic relationships that began later in life, we are interested in understanding how you found a partner, what kind of relationship and partner you were seeking, how you experience your relationship, etc.

-If you are interested in participating in the study or would like more information, please contact Dr. Cotton & Dr. Iida at Couples.Lab@asu.edu or 602-688-2223
+If you are interested in learning about our results, please contact Dr. Cotton & Dr. Iida at Couples.Lab@asu.edu or 602-688-2223